silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

 <% end_with %>
 ```

-[hint]
+> [!TIP]
-Unlike when passing arguments to a function call in templates, arguments passed to a template include can be literals *or* variables.
+> Unlike when passing arguments to a function call in templates, arguments passed to a template include can be literals *or* variables.
-[/hint]

 ## Looping over lists